The Best Therapy For Borderline Personality Disorder (BPD)

 iStock/JLco - Julia Amaral

 It’s important to note that someone with BPD can still live a healthy life while receiving treatment for BPD.
 When it comes to seeking treatment for BPD, both medication and therapy are often used to manage symptoms.
 There are several counseling modalities that may provide the best help with the disorder.
-Speaking with a mental health professional to determine the best treatment plan for you is usually helpful in choosing the best therapy focuses for BPD.
+Speaking with a mental health professional to determine the best treatment plan for you is usually helpful in choosing the best therapy focus for BPD.
 Consuming a healthy diet rich in Omega-3 fatty acids may also improve BPD symptoms.

 Dialectical behavior therapy (DBT)